 The canopy is to be removed for winter storage due to winter condensation accumulation.
 ALWAYS roll up your canopy dry.
-Should you ever need to roll up canopy wet, unroll it within 24 hours and allow to dry.
+Should you ever need to roll up canopy when it is wet, unroll within 24 hours and allow to dry.
 Mildew will develop on damp and wet canopies.